High School Fishing Program

 How to Get Started

 Contact us at R3Fishing@MyFWC.com or 850-617-6012 to let us know you are interested in participating.
 The best time to get involved is early in the school year.
 Your school will need a program sponsor such as a teacher, coach or parent who will oversee the High School Fishing Program, usually as an extracurricular club or a team.
-The sponsor is responsible for setting up club meetings and fishing opportunities, submitting student documents to the FWC, teaching the core curriculum, and helping the club work on their conservation project.
+The sponsor is responsible for setting up club meetings and fishing opportunities, submitting student documents to the FWC, teaching the core curriculum, helping the club work on their conservation project, and submitting the Florida's R3 Grant Application.
+Grant funding is not required to participate in the program.

 Reach out to us! the FWC has many resources available to help you make your High School Fishing Program a great success.